Universidad-de-Malaga/esiidm/README.md

 # What's this code for

-This code is a Dango application for managing basic student data that allows Higher Education Institutions to use in the MyAcademicId services that are part of the European Student Card Infrastructure, using EduGAIN identity federation.
+This code is a Dango application for managing basic student data that allows Higher Education Institutions to use the MyAcademicId services that are part of the European Student Card Infrastructure, using EduGAIN identity federation.

 It can be used at any level, from a whole country down to a single institution.